openenclave/openenclave/samples/switchless/README.md

 thread needs to pass the result back to the caller.
 Both exchanges need to be synchronized.

 While switchless calls save transition time, they require at least one additional thread to service the calls.
+Currently, the worker threads that service the calls busy-wait for messages and therefore consume a lot of CPU.
-More threads typically means more competition of the CPU cores and more context switches, hurting the performance.
+Thus more worker threads typically means more competition for the CPU cores and more thread context switches, hurting the performance.
+In order to determine whether to make a particular function switchless, one has to weigh the associated costs and savings.
+In general, the good candidates for switchless calls are functions that are:
-Whether to make a particular function switchless has to weigh the associated costs and savings.
-In general, the good candidates for switchless calls are functions that are: 1) short, thus the transition takes relatively high percentage of the overall execution time of the call; and 2) called frequently, so the savings in transition time add up.
+1) short, thus the transition takes relatively high percentage of the overall execution time of the call; and
+2) called frequently, so the savings in transition time add up.

 ## How does Open Enclave support switchless OCALLs